paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 ### Statutory Notes

 #### References in Text
 The Federal Land Policy and Management Act of 1976, referred to in subsec. (a)(2), is Pub.
 L. 94–579, Oct.
 21, 1976, 90 Stat.
-2743, as amended.
+2743.
 Title V of the Act is classified generally to subchapter V (§ 1761 et seq.) of chapter 35 of Title 43, Public Lands.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1701 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1701&num=0&edition=prelim) and Tables.

 <a id="section-15927"></a>